 -The adult subjects with unilateral or bilateral cataract,

 -The adult patients operated for cataract who received an intraocular lens during the study period and received a follow up than a month after the operation.

 - Local pathologies of patients: corneal opacity, glaucoma,

-- Patients with whom postoperative control has been achieved and
+- Patients with whom postoperative control has been achieved and lost,

 - Patients undergoing post traumatic cataract.